PaoloMazzon/JamUtil/README.md

 Usage
 =====
 This is meant to be used the same way Vulkan2D is, in that you just add it as a submodule and include the few files in your CMake manually.
+On Windows you may need to link `dsound` as well depending on your build environment.
+Aside from that, just make sure to call `juInit` and `juClose`.

 .jufnt Font Files
 =================